garsua/aiida-gollum/docs/index.rst

 ----------------

-The Gollum input plugin, parser, workflow and examples were developed by Victor M. Garcia-Suarez.
+The Gollum input plugin, parser, workflow and examples were developed by Víctor Manuel García-Suárez.

-We acknowledge support from the Spanish MINECO (project FIS2015-63918-R), the Spanish Ministerio de Ciencia, Innovación y Universidades (project PGC2018-094783-B-I00) and the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
+We acknowledge support from the Spanish MINECO (project FIS2015-63918-R), the Spanish Ministerio de Ciencia, Innovación y Universidades (project PGC2018-094783-B-I00) and the EU Centre of Excellence "MaX - Materials Design at the Exascale" (http://www.max-centre.eu).
 (Horizon 2020 EINFRA-5, Grant No. 676598).
 We also thank the AiiDA team for their help.